 Research in the faculty covers all areas of the biological sciences, from molecular medicine to conservation, with recognised expertise in gene therapy and new drug discovery.
-And, being ranked 6th in the world for research, the faculty is at the forefront of the field.
+And, being ranked 6th in the UK for research, the faculty is at the forefront of the field.

 The faculty also has a strong international community and encourages global collaboration.
 The faculty’s student body is made up by 45 different nationalities, while students have the option to study abroad and international thinking is encouraged.

 As a Higher Learning Commission accredited institution, The University of Minnesota Twin Cities is a world-renowned university in one of America’s most exciting cities.

 Committed to producing the most dynamic minds in the Life Sciences, the College of Biological Science operates ‘active-learning classrooms’ that provide interactive working spaces to encourage innovation and collaboration.

 The college provides a range of undergraduate majors including Biochemistry, Biology, Ecology, Evolution and Behavior, Genetics, Cell Biology and Development, Microbiology, Neuroscience, Plant and Microbial Biology, as well as some minors such as Biochemistry, Plant Biology, Marine Biology, Biology, Neuroscience and Pharmacology.